-Additionally, low-income communities are often disproportionately affected by weather-and climate-related disasters, such as built-up in areas that are vulnerable to flooding.
+Additionally, low-income communities are often disproportionately affected by weather-and climate-related disasters, as they are often located in low-lying areas that are vulnerable to flooding.
 Resilient design can offer solutions to dangerous disruptions while alleviating long-term costs.
 Emergency preparedness also builds pathways to make a difference not only for the built environment but also for residents within vulnerable communities.